-- 98% of searches on Pinterest are unbranded, meaning your small business has the same potential for discovery as do those who’ve spent millions and decades on promotion.
+- 98% of Pinterest searches are unbranded, meaning your small business has the same potential for discovery as do those who’ve spent millions and decades on promotion.

-- 77% of Pinners have discovered a new brand or product with 84% making a purchase because of something they found on Pinterest.
+- 77% of Pinners have discovered a new brand or product, with 84% purchasing because of something they found on Pinterest.

-Can you imagine the potential impact of Pinterest for B2C content?
+Can you imagine the potential impact of Pinterest on B2C content?

 2. Why some people give up on Pinterest?

-When you start marketing your business on Facebook or Instagram, you may not see huge follower growth at first, but you WILL see some likes and comments.
+When you start marketing your business on Facebook or Instagram, you may not see huge follower growth initially, but you WILL see some likes and comments.

 Pinterest is not a social media platform – it’s a search and discovery platform – meaning, what you have done with great success elsewhere doesn’t directly translate.